 To adjust a Brompton saddle you will need a 5mm hex key.
 If your bike is a B75 you will need a 10mm spanner.

-To watch a video on how to adjust your saddle click here and scroll to the bottom of the page.
+To watch a video on how to adjust your saddle click here.

 Saddle comfort is a very personal thing and a saddle that is incredibly comfortable for one person can be equally uncomfortable for the next.